And yet I know the heartbeat of my anxiety: I forgot that I was rescued, and in that rescue, given grace. – Katie Blackburn

 - You can always contact someone who is more experienced than you. (reaching out is brave itself)

-- You can contact a person to double check you are not infringing on another’s property. (ease your conscience)
+- You can contact a person to double check you are not infringing on another’s property, or make sure to cite and source accordingly. (ease your conscience)

 - You can put your head down, turn off everyone else’s voices and write from your own experience.